 The old Swarovski 15x56 SLCs were my favourite hand-held astronomy binoculars.
 The latest model has been radically re-engineered with the latest technology.
 In this review I find out if it’s still a favourite.

 Swarovski 15x56 SLC HD Review

-For some years, Swarovski’s older 15x56 SLC was my favourite hand-held astronomy binocular.
-It was flawed in some ways – big and heavy, with too little eye relief and too much false colour – but when it comes to finding and enjoying small DSOs it beat all comers.
+For some years, Swarovski’s older 15x56 SLCs were my favourite hand-held astronomy binoculars.
+They were flawed in some ways – big and heavy, with too little eye relief and too much false colour – but when it came to finding and enjoying small DSOs it beat all comers.

-Swarovski themselves admitted my old 15x56s were a fifteen-years-outdated design, so they were due for an update to bring them in line with the smaller SLC models.
-What the 56mm SLCs actually got, though, was a significantly more radical re-design that moves them into the high end.
+Swarovski themselves admitted the old 15x56s were a fifteen-years-outdated design, so they were due for an update to bring them in line with the smaller SLC models.
+What the 56mm SLCs actually got, though, was a significantly more radical re-design that differs from the smaller models and moves them into the high end.

 At A Glance